 - Accessories fitted to the handlebar or the front fork area can create instability due to improper weight distribution or aerodynamic changes.
 If accessories are added to the handlebar or front fork area, they must be as lightweight as possible and should be kept to a minimum. - Bulky or large accessories may seriously affect the stability of the motorcycle due to aerodynamic effects.
 Wind may attempt to lift the motorcycle, or the motorcycle may become unstable in cross winds.
 These accessories may also cause instability when passing or being passed by large vehicles. - Certain accessories can displace the operator from his or her normal riding position.
-This improper position limits the freedom of movement of the opera-
+This improper position limits the freedom of movement of the operator and may limit control ability, therefore, such accessories are not recommended.